 And so, as is said in the Book of Maccabees: “It is a good and holy thought to pray for the dead.”
 The chorus of both the "Church Suffering" (the souls of purgatory) and the "Church Triumphant" (the saints in heaven), along with the choirs of angels, are among the assembled at every Mass with the "Church Militant" (the rest of us).

-As tomorrow will be All Souls Day in the western Church, it is also known as "dia de los muertos" (day of the dead) in Spanish-speaking countries.
-But since the celebration usually would have begun on the eve of All Saints Day (All Hallows' Eve, or Halloween), it is often referred to in the plural, and today's feast would be included in the celebration as well.
-In former Spanish colonies such as the Philippines, Sal's family still goes to the cemetery where their deceased loved ones are buried, not simply to lay flowers, but for a picnic.
-That sounds rather bizarre, unless you consider the mayhem we make out of Halloween here in the States.
+The second day of the month is traditionally known as All Souls Day in the western Church.
+In Latin America and other former Spanish colonies, it is also known as "dia de los muertos" (day of the dead).
+But since the celebration usually would have begun on the eve of All Saints Day (All Hallows' Eve, or Halloween), it is often referred to in the plural.
+In former Hispanic territories such as the Philippines, Sal's family still goes to the cemetery where their deceased loved ones are buried, not simply to lay flowers, but for a picnic.
+That sounds rather bizarre to us in the States, unless you consider the mayhem we make out of Halloween.
 Customs associated with this holiday include building private altars honoring the deceased, using sugar skulls, marigolds, and the favorite foods and beverages of the departed.
-It is likely that such confections are brought with Sal's family to the graves.
+It is likely that such confections are brought with the family to the graves.

 The human skull is a favorite image associated with the feast.
 Homemade candies in the shape of skulls are given as treats to children, and adults are known to parade in the streets in costumes featuring their faces painted accordingly.